uvarc/rc-website/content/post/2026-may-maintenance.md

 The NVIDIA driver will be upgraded to  to support CUDA 13.1.
 See section on NVHPC below.

 Open OnDemand will be ugpraded to .
+    - Code Server will be upgraded to .

-JupyterLab will be upgrade to 4.5.6-py3.13.
+    - JupyterLab will be upgraded to 4.5.6-py3.13.
+    - RStudio Server will be upgraded to (R 4.6.0).

 ### Modules